totallycrow/widgets-react-exercises/README.md

-This project is an exercise coming from "Modern React with Redux" course by Stephen Grider.
+This project is an React exericse project coming from Stephen Grider's Udemy Course "Modern React with Redux"